Contact details:

 Businesses with employees, a board, or outside investors should consider both coverages.
 D&O protects leadership decision-making.
 EPLI protects the organization from employment practices claims.
 Together, they form an important part of a management liability program.

-How Much Does Directors and Officers Insurance Cost?
+How Much Does D&O Insurance Cost?

 The cost of directors and officers insurance depends on the organization’s risk profile.
 There is no one-size-fits-all price because carriers evaluate several underwriting factors, including: